zkirsan/BellyButton_Dashboard/README.md

 ## Summary:

-To view the full webpage of the dashboard please visit the link: https://zkirsan.github.io/BellyButton_Dashboard/
+To view the full webpage of the dashboard please visit the link: [Please click here to access the webpage](https://zkirsan.github.io/BellyButton_Dashboard/)